deidrebrin/shell-workshop/_episodes/07-find.md

 a common sequence of operations in early Unix text editors.
 It is also the name of a very useful command-line program.

-`grep` finds and prints lines in files that match a pattern.
+`grep` finds and prints out lines from within files that match a pattern.

 For our examples,
 we will use a file that contains three haiku taken from a 1998 competition in *Salon* magazine.
 For this set of examples,